 What to look out for and what to do if you think a child is being emotionally abused

-If you have concerns, you should act to make sure a child is protected – there are several interventions that can help.
+If you have concerns, you should act to make sure a child is protected.
+Call the NSPCC helpline to speak to one of our trained counsellors.

 - humiliating or criticising a child